s0merset/iskoArena-admin/README.md

 ## 🧭 Overview

-**IskoArena** is a modular platform that enables universities or organizations to manage sporting events efficiently.
+**IskoArena** is a modular platform that enables UP Cebu Intramurals stakeholders to manage Iskolaro efficiently.
 It supports:
 - Centralized **admin dashboards** for scheduling, analytics, and standings.
 - Real-time **mobile updates** for players, fans, and organizers.